José Rondón (footballer)

-José Enrique Rondón Díaz (born 2 November 1999) is a Venezuelan professional footballer who plays as a forward.
+José Enrique Rondón Díaz (born 2 November 1999) is a Venezuelan professional footballer who plays as a forward for Mineros de Guayana.

 Career

 Club career

 Rondón is a product of Mineros de Guayana.
 He got his professional debut for the club on 18 May 2018 against Deportivo Táchira in the Venezuelan Primera División.
 He made a total of eight appearances in his first season as a professional.
 In the 2019 season, he played 20 league games for Mineros.

 In the 2020 season, Rondón played on loan for fellow league club LALA FC.

+In 2022, Rondón played for Angostura.
+He left the club at the end of the year.
+In 2023, he played for Fundación AIFI.
+In January 2024, he moved to Angostura.
+He left the club again at the end of the year.

+In March 2025, Rondón returned to Mineros de Guayana.